-The security situation Pakistan is hazardous, and a significant part of the country is exceptionally unsafe. advised to reconsider travel to Pakistan due to terrorism.
+The security situation Pakistan is hazardous, and a significant part of the country is exceptionally unsafe.
+It is advised to reconsider travel to Pakistan due to terrorism.
 There is a high risk to personal safety and security due to terrorist attacks.
 Political demonstrations often become violent.
 Travelers should continue to exercise caution, monitor news reports, and follow the advice of local authorities.

-The U.S. Bureau of Consular Affairs advises against travel to specific areas, including within 10 miles of the Pakistan-Afghanistan border, 10 miles of the Line of Control, most regions of Khyber Pakhtunkhwa Province, and all of Balochistan Province.
+The U.S. Bureau of Consular Affairs advises against travel to specific areas, including within 10 miles of the Pakistan-Afghanistan border, 10 miles of the Line of Control, most regions of Khyber Pakhtunkhwa Province, and all of Balochistan Province, within 5 miles of the international border between Pakistan and India.
+The Wagah border crossing is closed.
 Tensions are heightened amid regional conflicts, such as Israel's actions in Gaza.

 Terrorist groups continue organizing attacks in Pakistan.
-Attacks on civilians, local military, and police targets are commonplace.
+Attacks on civilians, local military, and police are commonplace.
 Following the death of Al Qaeda leader Ayman al-Zawahiri in a U.S. drone attack in Afghanistan, foreign nationals in Pakistan should be extra vigilant.
 Terrorists may retaliate and attack with little or no warning, targeting transportation hubs, markets, shopping malls, military installations, airports, universities, tourist locations, schools, hospitals, places of worship, and government facilities.
 Terrorists have targeted U.S. diplomats and diplomatic facilities in the past.

 Crime is high, particularly on public transport and in crowded areas.
-Be cautious when moving around urban areas at night, especially on foot.
-Criminals, including kidnappers, have targeted foreigners.
+Be cautious when moving around urban areas at night, especially on foot, as foreigners have been targeted in the past.
 There is an active black market for forged and stolen passports, along with credit card fraud and similar scams.
 Travelers are advised to take safety precautions, keep a low profile, and choose accommodation carefully.